seangupta1/Linear-Data-Structures-Comparison/README.md

 - `linear_search_vs_linked_lists.py` – main Python script
 - `1000-most-common-words.txt` – input file with 1000 common words
 - `results.pdf` – charts showing insertion and search time comparisons
+> The `word_list_sorter.py` script was used to sort the words to create `sorted_list.txt` and provide index tracking.
+This was particularly useful for managing the pointer in the **doubly linked list** during testing.

 ---